Is electric guitar better than acoustic?

 Since these instruments produce sound in their own unique ways, their tone quality obviously differs.
 You cannot get the sound of an acoustic from an electric guitar (unless you are plugged into a thousand-dollar amp!) and vice-versa.

-Even within the realm of acoustic guitars, there are many flavors- and a smaller scale guitar sounds different when compared to a full scale.
+Even within the realm of acoustic guitars, there are many flavors- and a smaller-scale guitar sounds different when compared to a full scale.
+Thin neck acoustic guitars are also easier to play than a regular acoustic neck – so you should keep that in mind if you’ve got small hands or want something that’s less bulky.

 It all boils down to personal preference, really.
 If you think that you would enjoy learning on an electric, feel free to learn on an electric guitar.